CNES/opensand/opensand-network/README.md

 a bridge and a tap inside; it will create a second net-namespace for a satellite with an ID of 0; lastly it will create 3 net-namespace for a terminal, with respective IDs of 1, 2, and 3, and setup a bridge and a tap inside each of them.
+Emulation addresses are of the form 192.168.18.ID and TAP are created with a name of `opensand_tap` and addresses of the form 192.168.63.ID.

 ```
 sudo ./opensand-network launch gw 6 path/to/topology.xml path/to/infrastructure.xml path/to/profile.xml